hermitAT/hermitAT/README.md

 - 📫 How to reach me: **ahthornev2@gmail.com** or my LinkedIn below!

-- 🍸 My background is in **hospitality.
-Former bartender-server with nearly a decade of experience.**
+- 🍸 My background is in **hospitality, where I worked as a bartender-server.**

 - 🎮 I have a passion for **games!
-I play card games and team-based strategy games competitively.**
+I'll play anything I can get my hands on!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">